futurehomeno/fimp-api/device_services/generic/chargepoint.md

 | `L2L3`    | L2 L3      | N L1       | `IT`       |
 | `L3L1`    | L1 L3      | N L1       | `IT`       |

+> Based on device capabilities and its configuration a chargepoint may support only a subset of the above modes.
+> For example a chargepoint in TN installation capable to switch between 3 phases and 1 phase only will support `NL1L2L3` and `NL1` modes.

 ## Examples

 * Example of a command to start charging an EV using a `slow` charging mode: